frintstones/frintstones.github.io/_pages/about.md

 Welcome to my personal page!
 I am a Senior Research Fellow at the [Max Planck Institute for Innovation and Competition](https://www.ip.mpg.de/en/).

-- My research interests are focused on deepening the understanding of how technological advancements affect entrepreneurial process and start-up performance.
+- My overarching research theme explores the relationship between technological advancements and entrepreneurial activities..

-  - One of my research streams is to demonstrate a new perspective for understanding entrepreneurial activity based on rapid advancements in digital platforms and the surge in the adoption of automation technology.
+  - Digital Platforms and Automation Technology: This research stream demonstrates a new perspective on understanding entrepreneurial activity, emphasizing the rapid advancements in digital platforms and the surge in the adoption of automation technology.

-  - Another stream of my research focuses on how technological factors could be the competitive advantages of start-ups by looking at entrepreneurs’ behavioral responses to previous start-up failures.
+  - Business Regulations, Policies, and Firm Innovation: Another focus of my research investigates how changes in business regulations and policies impact firm innovation and growth.

+  - Technological Characteristics of Startups: The third stream examines the technological characteristics of startups using large language models to explore how these characteristics relate to venture capital funding outcomes.
 <br>
 <br>
 - You can find more detailed information about my research at the [research](./research) section of my webpage and on my [CV](./cv).